-"Part-time employee" - Means an employee whose regular hours of duty are less than eighty hours in a pay period in a state agency or less than any accepted full-time standard accepted by the appointing authority.
-Perry County has determined that an employee scheduled to work less than thirty hours per week is a part-time employee.

-"Permanent employee" - Means any person holding a position that requires working a regular schedule of twenty-six consecutive bi-weekly pay periods, or any other regular schedule of comparable consecutive pay periods, which is not limited to a specific season or duration.
+- 1. "Part-time employee" Means an employee whose regular hours of duty are less than eighty hours (80) in a pay period in a state agency or less than any accepted full-time standard accepted by the appointing authority.
+Perry County has determined that an employee scheduled to work less than thirty (30) hours per week is a part-time employee. - 2.
+"Permanent employee" Means any person holding a position that requires working a regular schedule of twenty-six (26) consecutive bi-weekly pay periods, or any other regular schedule of comparable consecutive pay periods, which is not limited to a specific season or duration.
 It does not include student help, intermittent, temporary, seasonal, external interim, or individuals covered by personal service contracts.

-XXXIV.
+XXXIII.
 UNPAID LEAVE

 Employees may request an unpaid leave of absence for professional, educational, or other personal reasons if all paid leave has been exhausted.
 Sick leave balances will be retained if the Unpaid Leave is granted for reasons other than those defined in the Sick Leave policy.
 The County has sole discretion to grant or deny the leave.
-A personal leave of absence may be granted for one day to six months for any reason the County deems appropriate.
+A personal leave of absence may be granted for one (1) day to six (6) months for any reason the County deems appropriate.
 Upon completion of approved unpaid leave, the employee will be returned to his former position or to a similar position within the same classification.
 While on leave without pay status, an employee shall not accumulate paid leave or holiday pay.

-The Employer will continue to pay its portion of premiums for health insurance benefits under the same terms and conditions is if the employee had continued to work throughout the leave.
-The employee continues to be responsible for the payment of any contribution amounts he would have been required to pay had he not taken the leave.
+The Employer will continue to pay the employee's portion of premiums for health insurance benefits under the same terms and conditions if the employee had continued to work throughout the leave.
+The employee continues to be responsible for the payment of any contribution amounts that would have been required to be paid by the employee had the leave not been taken.

-The Employer will not continue to pay the Employer portion of premiums for health insurance if, while the employee is on Unpaid Leave, the employee fails to pay the employee's portion of such premiums or if the employee's payment for his portion of the premium is late by more than thirty (30) days.
-If the employee chooses not to continue health care coverage during Unpaid Leave, the employee will be entitled to reinstatement into the benefit plan upon return to work.
+The Employer will not continue to pay the Employer portion of premiums for health insurance if, while the employee is on unpaid leave, the employee fails to pay the employee's portion of such premiums or if the employee's payment for their portion of the premium is late by more than thirty (30) days.
+If the employee chooses not to continue health care coverage during unpaid leave, the employee will be entitled to reinstatement into the benefit plan upon return to work.

-If the employee chooses not to return to work, the Employer may seek reimbursement from the employee for any amounts paid by the Employer for insurance benefits the employee received during the period of Unpaid Leave.
+If the employee chooses not to return to work, the Employer may seek reimbursement from the employee for any amounts paid by the Employer for insurance benefits the employee received during the period of unpaid leave.

-The County may revoke an unpaid leave of absence for business reasons upon one week's written notice to the employee that he must return to work.
+The County may revoke an unpaid leave of absence for business reasons upon one (1) week's written notice to the employee that they must return to work.
 An employee on an unpaid leave of absence who is determined to be using the leave for purposes other than for which the leave was granted may be ordered to return to work immediately.

-XXXV.
+XXXIV.
 MILITARY LEAVE